Palace of Shaki Khans: Preservation and restoration

+In the photo album of General Yermolov, the commanderin-chief of the Russian army in Georgia, the photos of the palace from the mid-XIX century show that there were two windows on the first floor on the eastern facade.
+Later these windows were closed with bricks, and their interiors were decorated with wall paintings.

 “Restoration of khans palace” was discussed in Avercom plenum on April 25, 1991, and following decision was made: “Restoration of khans palace is under the responsibility of Narkomprosom according to the previous decision of Azverkom.
 25 million rubles have been allocated from the budget of Narkomprosom for the repair of khan's palaces in Shusha and Shaki.”
 Restoration report was submitted based on the restoration project review by architect Pyotr Baranovsky in a meeting of the Commonwealth Academy of Architecture held on 13 March 1939.

 Restoration work was carried out in 1950s.
 Art critic Valentina Antonova writes about restoration artist I.Baranov's works that, “whimsical and cheerful fighting scenes were described on wall paintings of khan’s palace belonging to XVIII century in Nukha which reminded noisy eastern markets”.
 Restoration work was carried out with the project and leading of architect Niyazi Rzayev during 1955–1965.
 During these years artist F.Hajiyev and ornamentalist A.Rasulov worked in the palace.

 Restoration work started in the palace within the framework of the project on "Cultural heritage protection" in 2002.

 Along with its pool and plane trees, the summer residence is the only remaining structure from the larger palatial complex inside the Shaki Khans' Fortress, which once included a winter palace, residences for the Khan's family and servants' quarters.
 It features decorative tiles, fountains and several stained-glass windows.
 The exterior was decorated with dark blue, turquoise and ochre tiles in geometric patterns and the murals were coloured with tempera and were inspired by the works of Nizami Ganjavi.